-One of the data points included in Xray is the Success Score, which appears in the top right of the window after you’ve run the tool on an Amazon search results page (the score also appears when you run Xray on Best Seller pages and product pages).
+One of the data points included in Xray is the Success Score, which appears in the top right of the window after you’ve run the tool on an Amazon search results page (the score also appears when you run Xray on Best Seller pages).
 This article explains what the Multi-factor and Two-factor scores mean, and how to switch between the two types.

 The original success score, the Multi-factor score, was developed several years ago based on the criteria early top sellers on Amazon used to evaluate potential products to sell.
-It takes into consideration multiple data points on a product, and produces a score based on that criteria.
+It takes into consideration multiple data points on a product and produces a score based on that criteria.

 It’s important to understand that the Success Score does not rate a type of product worthy of sourcing and selling.
 Like the other data provided by Xray, the score gives sellers information that they can use in their own analysis of a product or market, relative to their own business strategies.
 What might be a meaningful score to one seller may not be meaningful to another seller with different goals.
 It’s important to read the explanation for a score before determining whether the score is relevant or not to your research.